windingtree/lpms-server/docs/SERVICES.md

          ii.    facilityId.modifiers.occupancy; else
          iii.   none

+         When applying the modifier, it's anticipated that APs will want to charge more per additional occupant as this use case exists within industry already.
+Generally this would be a 'fixed' additional fee per occupant over the base rate of 1 occupant.
+Using a 'ratio' additional fee however would allow an AP to have a policy such that they could say: "I want a 15% fee on the room rate for each additional occupant.".

     After steps a-c are applied, this results in the `adjustedDailyRate`.
 This is then added to the `totalCost`.

 2. Apply `length_of_stay` modifier, in order of priority: